iblisylvie/cpp_dev_tools/gtest/README.md

+This directory contains a demo usage on gtest in c++.
+This demo is tested on Ubuntu 14.04 with bazel version 0.13.0.
-This directory contains a demo usage on xml in c++, which is ported from https://github.com/deepmind/lab To run the demo, you should following the next instructions.
+To run the demo, you should following the next instructions.

 1. Follow below page to set up bazel build tool